Research Trip to Canberra

 Taken from Issue No. 27 of the 'Banaba/Ocean Island News' - Oct, Nov, Dec '97

 It is a great privilege for me to write this article for the December Issue.
-The writing of this book is of great importance to the future of the young Banaban generation with respect to our history, culture and customs.
+The writing of this book is of great importance to the future of the young Banaban generation concerning our history, culture and customs.

 I also feel so honoured to acknowledge to our readers, that I will be the first Banaban to write on Banaban issues from a Banaban point of view.
 Thus the reason for my visit to Australia.